cybertraining-dsc/hid-example/project/index.md

 ```
 # This is My Headline
-I do ignore proper markdown while not using empty lines between context changes
+This author does ignore proper markdown while not using empty lines between context changes
-1. This is because I ignore all best practices
+1. This is because this author ignors all best practices
 ```

 Instead, this should be